Branko Ćopić: Social criticism

 At one of the meetings of the Women's Antifascist Front of Yugoslavia (AFŽ), Tito angrily said of Ćopić: "He lies!
 He is not telling the truth!". Ćopić's mother Stoja, who attended the meeting, said to Tito "My Branko never lies".
 After continuous attacks from Tito personally, Ćopić hanged on his door a page from newspapers where Tito stated that he will not arrest him.

 Ćopić was later accused of being an adherent of Milovan Đilas.
 In the autumn of 1953, defending himself from the "new class" (as Đilas labeled the Communist nouveau riche), in a letter to Veljko Vlahović, Ćopić wrote: "A massive number of sycophants, slimes, and invertebrates who are milling around the party, occupying all positions and imposing themselves like horse flies.
 This is especially visible among public and cultural figures, among those who should be the conscience of the people and engineers of the souls".
 In the late 1954, Ćopić's statement at the University of Belgrade Civil Engineering Faculty's forum that things still didn't change since he published Heretic Story, was followed by the publishing of the obvious police-informant's pamphlet in the student's magazine Student which declared Ćopić an enemy of the socialism.
+The irony was that Đilas himself was one of the leaders of the public "show trial" against Ćopić few years before.